 - Read through the contents of these resources, handouts, and videos to ensure they are suitable for your school e.g., do you need to consider if case studies need names changing?
-Or if they should be adapted for some of your pupils? - Consider any pupils who are currently experiencing or witnessing bullying and identify how you will tackle this before delivering the session. - Be aware of any changes in pupil behaviour during the session as this may highlight a bullying-related issue. - Try to avoid pupils from disclosing personal information or specific incidents during the session but remind them an adult in school will be available to talk to them afterwards.
+Or if they should be adapted for some of your pupils? - Consider any pupils who are currently experiencing or witnessing bullying and identify how you will tackle this before delivering the session. - Be aware of any changes in pupil behaviour during the session as this may highlight a bullying-related issue. - Try to avoid pupils from disclosing personal information or specific incidents to them afterwards.